Past Life Regression Houston Texas

 Induction:

-The therapist guides the client into a relaxed, focused, and suggestible state (similar to a meditative trance) using hypnosis techniques.
+The therapist guides the client into a relaxed, focused, and suggestible state.

 1. RegressionTherapy:

-The client is encouraged to recall earlier experiences connected to present-day issues — for example, feeling rejected, anxious, or unsafe.
+The client is encouraged to recall past experiences linked to current issues.
+For example, they may feel rejected, anxious, or unsafe.

 • This might involve visualizing scenes, sensations, or emotions.